AzmariSultana/AzmariSultana/README.md

-# 👋 Hi, I'm [Azmari Sultana] — CSE Engineer | Cybersecurity Enthusiast
+# 👋 Hi, I'm [Azmari Sultana] — Stuck in CSE | Cybersecurity Enthusiast

 I'm currently studying Computer Science and Engineering (CSE) at BRAC University, passionate about technology, problem-solving, and building secure, scalable applications.
 I'm currently diving deep into Cybersecurity for my thesis, exploring how to protect digital systems from ever-evolving threats.